nickjcroucher/gubbins/README.md

 Ancestoral sequence reconstruction
 ==================
 From version 2.0.0 onwards, RAxML is used to reconstruction ancestral sequences instead of fastML.
+RAxML doesnt always produce results as you would expect so the results can be lower quaility than fastML.
+If you would like to stick with fastML for ancestral sequence reconstruction, please checkout and install v1.4.9.